2014-JavaFS/Group5Project1_RevBay/Stand Up/Meeting Report Current.md

 # RevatureProjectOneMeetingReports

-7/24/2024
+7/25/2024
-Yesterday the Team Got ERD Diagram Finished up.
+Yesterday the Team finished up feature structures and aws database setup.
 There wasn't really any roadblocks, and everything was pushed up to Git.

-Today Asaf Volunteered himself to setup the Amazon Server(AWS) for the Group Project, we broke up to do the Java Coding Challenge II assignment before doing starting on the assignment Charles left for us which is finishing up implementing the bookingController.
+Today we will be working on implementing jpa and spring framework into the application.
-Lastly we discussed who should do the daily standup meeting today to finish up for the day.
+We divided tasks into features and later today we will merge our branches and see what new implementations need to be made.